root-project/web/_posts/2020-06-22-new-web-site.md

   - Because the generated site is static, it's much easier to embed ROOT-specific tools like [JSROOT output]({{'manual/graphics#drawing-objects' | relative_url }}) and therefore have interactive plots.

-On the content side, we kept the all main items which made the past ROOT web site so successful, such as "Forum & Help" or the "ROOT Reference Guide".
+On the content side, we kept all the main items which made the past ROOT web site so successful, such as "Forum & Help" or the "ROOT Reference Guide".
 The main new entries are:

-   - [Manual]({{'manual' | relative_url }}): It provides detailed information about the use and
+   - [Manual]({{'manual' | relative_url }}): it provides detailed information about the use and
      applications of ROOT.
 It contains many, often interactive examples, so that you can immediately start interacting with ROOT.
    - [Install]({{'install' | relative_url }}): an equivalent entry already existed in the previous site, but